-Figure 2: Rock County Participant Numbers: 2019 - 2021
+Figure 2: Rock County Participant Numbers: 2019 - 2022

-This program had one participant who successfully completed all phases of the program in 2021.
-This is an increase, as in 2020, there were no graduations from the program.
-Additionally, 20 children were able to be reunified to the home of a parent who was enrolled in Rock County Family Recovery Court.
-This is an increase from six children in 2020.
+This program had three participants who successfully completed all phases of the program in 2022.
+This is an increase, as in 2021, there was only one graduation from the program.
+Additionally, 16